irods/irods/manual.rst

 The "--purgec" option for ``iput``, ``iget``, and ``irepl`` is honored and will always purge the first replica (usually with replica number 0) for that Data Object (regardless of whether it is held within this compound resource).
 This is not an optimal use of the compound resource as the behavior will become somewhat nondeterministic with complex resource compositions.

+Deferred
+********

+The deferred resource is designed to be as simple as possible.
+A deferred resource can have one or more children.

+A deferred resource provides no implicit data management policy.
+It defers to its children with respect to routing both puts and gets.
+However they vote, the deferred node decides.

 Random
 ******